danielbrodin/atom-pane-by-type/README.md

 # Pane By Type

-Opens new files in a pane that contains the same type of file.
+Open new files in a pane that contains the same type of file.

-Currently only based on file extension, but might be extended to include other options.
+It works by looking at each pane and the items it has, and if it has an item with the same extension it will open the file in that pane.

+## TODO
+Things that will or could perhaps be done
+- [ ] Add pane layouts with predefined types?
+- [ ] Base types on more than file extension?